 I supposed there was not a list of top 10 art galleries in the world that Le Louvre was not in the – at least – top 3.
 Simply it is so world-class inside and out for being the most visited art museum in the world – period.

 Serving as a famous art museum for two centuries very few would remember that it was once a striking medieval fortress on the bank of the River Seine in Paris.
 Love it or hate it, the addition of I.M.
 Pei’s glass pyramid in the center of the courtyard was a bold move.
-To me, it sets the bar of how to integrate the old and the new.
+To me, it sets the bar for how to integrate the old and the new.

 Inside treasure is countless.
-The museum housed fine art paintings from Italian, French, Spanish, Flemish, German and British painters; historical objects like sculptures, engravings, figurines, from basically all over the world, even from the Assyria Empire, Ancient Egypt, Greek, and Roman Empire.
+The museum housed fine art paintings from Italian, French, Spanish, Flemish, German and British painters; historical objects like sculptures, engravings, and figurines, from basically all over the world, even from the Assyria Empire, Ancient Egypt, Greek, and Roman Empire.

 Don’t forget to make your way through the beautiful Jardin des Tuileries after your visit and view the famous water lilies at the Musée de l’Orangerie to complete your artist day in Paris :).